-In the event of a termination of employment resulting from a change-in-control event, the employment agreement with each of the above NEOs provides that such termination will be deemed a termination by the executive for "good reason," and any previously issued equity grants subject to time-based vesting conditions as well as the number of any unvested Performance Share Program awards earned on a pro-rated basis considering the number of service months worked as compared to the total service months of the plan will immediately become vested.
+In the event of a termination of employment of an executive by the Company, or voluntary resignation by the Executive, resulting from a change-incontrol event, the employment agreement with each of the above NEOs provides that such termination will be deemed a termination by the executive for "good reason," and any previously issued equity grants subject to time-based vesting conditions as well as the number of any unvested Performance Share Program awards earned on a pro-rated basis considering the number of service months worked as compared to the total service months of the plan will immediately become vested.
 The employment agreements do not provide for tax "gross ups" in the event such payments are made.